Orelodonstonzo/alx-system_engineering-devops/0x02-shell_redirections/README.md

-Disply cont of /etc/passwd file
+Disply d cont of /etc/passwd and /etc/hosts